danielpereiradotcom/danielpereiradotcom.github.io/cv.md

 		<div class="content">
 			<div class="inner">
 				<header class="major">
-					<h3>The Analyst that talks about code</h3>
+					<h3>The business geek pro</h3>
                     <h4>2006</h4>
 				</header>
 				<p>IT projects can vary so my role as well.
 Loved challenges.
-From coder in Java and C# to BPM (Business Process Manager) guy and Pre-Sales Project Manager.
+From develop in Java and C# to BPM (Business Process Management) and Pre-Sales Project Manager.
-                From Tech to Business.
-I have used all powers as former Developer to became an upper class Requirements Analyst.</p>
+                I have used my super powers to build a bridge between the developers and business stakeholders without compromise operations.</p>
 			</div>
 		</div>
 	</section>